Sohail Rana: Life in Canada

 Sohail moved to Mississauga, Ontario in Canada in the early 1990s where he has opened a school for singers and musicians.
 In 1997, Punjabi playwright and director Atamjit Singh visited Canada and also directed his play 'Rishtiaan da Kee Rakhiye Naa' that is based upon Saadat Hasan Manto's well-known story Toba Tek Singh.
-Sohail Rana composed the music of this play that was sung live in Missisauga.
+Sohail Rana composed the music of this play that was sung live in Mississauga.
 The pain of the independence of Pakistan in 1947 was revisited jointly by the artistes and spectators of the two countries.
 Later Sohail Rana was honoured for his music.
 As of 2005, he was starting to perform live with interactive multi-media and gave series of concerts in Toronto, Canada involving artists from Pakistan and India.

 He made an appearance on Geo TV special in 2009 Aaj Jaane Ki Zid Na Karo (THE TRIBUTE).
 Sohail Rana was invited to Pakistan by GEO TV, where he, with the stars like Shafqat Amanat Ali Khan, Fariha Pervez, Ahmed Jahanzeb, Ali Haider, Muhammad Ali Shahki, Humaira Channa, Sajjad Ali, along with an orchestra of 37 members presented his popular songs of yester-years.